 Ukraine or to a safe third country, including by strengthening the

-App, and to provide returning children with the necessary support,
+application, and to provide returning children with the necessary

-Union member States and other temporary protection measures are
+by European Union member States and other temporary protection measures

-effectively applied to all Ukrainians who are seeking entry at the European
+are effectively applied to all Ukrainians who are seeking entry at

-Union borders from the Russian Federation, with or without valid
+European Union borders with the Russian Federation, with or without

 19.6 support and facilitate the work of civil society organisations